daniellemccool/stopdetection/README.md

 This package implements the stop detection algorithm as outlined in Ye et al. (2009).
-This package provides a set of tools to cluster timestamped movement trajectories into sets of stops (or staypoints) and tracks (or trajectories).
+This package provides a set of tools to cluster timestamped movement trajectories into sets of stops (or stay points) and tracks (or trajectories).
 Time-adjacent clusters are formed by first identifying stops on the basis of provided dwell time and radius parameters.
 A stop is created if all subsequent locations are within a certain distance of an initiating location for at least as long as the